qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 	* Hard light: Hard light is very similar to the overlay mode.
 It's supposed to emulate projecting a very intense light onto an image.
 	* Difference: Difference subtracts the top pixel from the bottom pixel or the other way round, to always get a positive value.
 Blending with black produces no change, as values for all colors are 0.
-	* Subtract: This blend mode simply subtracts pixel values of one layer with the other.
+	* Subtract: This blend mode simply subtracts pixel values of one layer with tshe other.
 In case of negative values, black is displayed.

 .. index:: Symbology